uw-loci/EBEAM_dashboard/subsystem/process_monitor/README.md

     The setup_gui method within this class is responsible for the initial setup of the GUI.
 It instantiates and places the TemperatureBar objects          within the parent frame for readily displaying the real-time temperature status of the monitored units, when the class is instantiated.

+    The update_temperatures method within this class communicates with the driver file to retrieve the updated temperatures of all the units.
+The retireved temperatures are stored in the form of a dictionary with the key corresponding to the unit numbers of the sensors and the value correcponding to their respective temperatures.
+The thermometer_maps dictionary, initialized within the constructor, is utilized to retrieve the name of the sensor corresponding to the particular unit numbers.
+The bar graph for that particular sensor is then updated to the new temperature value obtained from the driver.

 - **DP16_process_monitor.py**: